UB-Mannheim/sci-work-course/README.md

 # my-master-thesis
-All the files for my Master thesis on "Yakshaving"
+All the files for my Master thesis on Graph databases

-(c) 2015 Phineas Poopenberger
+(c) 2015 Frederik Schmitt